Decorate Your Porch and Patio With Colorful Blooms

-Summer-blooming bulbs such as dahlias, tuberous begonias, elephant ears and caladiums, are heat loving plants that grow best in warm soil.
-Growing these bulbs in containers is a great way to give them the extra warmth they need to put on a spectacular show.
+Dahlias, cannas, tuberous begonias, elephant ears, caladiums and other summer-blooming bulbs are heat loving plants that grow best in warm soil.
+Growing these plants in containers is a great way to give them the extra warmth they need to put on a spectacular show.
 Pots and planters also make it easy to enjoy their flowers and decorative foliage almost anywhere around your home.

-In this article you'll find tips for choosing the right container and suggestions for how to care for your summer bulbs during the growing season.
+In this article you'll find tips for choosing the right size and type of containers and suggestions for how to care for your summer bulbs during the growing season.

 Some summer bulbs grow best in full sun, while others prefer partial shade.
 Sun lovers should receive at least 8 hours of direct sunlight each day.
 In most cases, all day sun is ideal, though in hot climates your plants will appreciate a little afternoon shade.
 Choose from the following bulbs for a sunny location: